This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Ok so cedar isn’t a wood you’d normally use in a BBQ smoker.
 However, we’d be remiss to not include it on this list because one of the most popular ways to prepare salmon is by grilling it over a cedar plank.

-Simply soak your cedar planks, put ’em on the grill, add your salmon, and you’ll be well on your way to incredibly tasty flavor.
-The cedar smoke is a perfect compliment to the delicate salmon flavor profile.
+Simply soak your cedar planks, put’em on the grill, add your salmon, and you’ll be well on your way to incredibly tasty flavor.
+The cedar smoke is a perfect complement to the delicate salmon flavor profile.

 When it comes to smoking salmon, the type of wood you choose can really make or break the final product.